yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/faq.md

 - For explorer, adjust `explorer.rollout_model.tensor_parallel_size`.

-## Part 3: Debugging Methods [Coming Soon]
+## Part 3: Debugging Methods
+Trinity-RFT now supports the actor-level logs, which automatically saves the logs for each actor (such as explorer and trainer) to `<checkpoint_job_dir>/log/<actor_name>`.
+To see the more detailed logs, change the default log level (`info`) to `debug`, by setting `log.level=debug` in config file.

-To see the full logs of all processes and save it to `debug.log`:
+Alternatively, if you want to look at the full logs of all processes and save it to `debug.log`:
 ```bash
 export RAY_DEDUP_LOGS=0
 trinity run --config grpo_gsm8k/gsm8k.yaml 2>&1 | tee debug.log